9.14. An Introduction To Exception Handling

 (a)(b)

 Exceptions and flow of control.
 In the illustrations, statements* represent groups of zero or more statements numbered to facilitate describing the program's behavior.
 The handler-statements represent the operations dealing with or handling an exception.
 Empty catch blocks3 can make debugging and validating a program difficult, so experienced programmers avoid the practice. cond indicates a logical condition that controls branching behavior.
-The solid black arrows denote function calls, while the dashed red arrows denote the flow of control when an exception is thrown.
+The solid black arrows denote function calls, while the dashed red arrows denote the flow of control the program follows when an exception is thrown.

 1. The flow of control in basic exception handling.
 If the code does not experience an error, the execution sequence is statements 1, 4, 5, 2, and 3.
-If function1 throws an exception, the sequence is statements 1, 4, the handler-statements, and 3.
+If function1 throws an exception, the sequence is statements 1, 4, the handler statements, and 3.

 2. Program flow of control when a function does not catch an exception.
 If the code does not throw an exception, the execution sequence is statements 1, 4, 6, 7, 5, 2, and 3.
-If function2 throws an exception, the sequence is statements 1, 4, 6, the handler-statements, and 3.
+If function2 throws an exception, the sequence is statements 1, 4, 6, the handler statements, and 3.
 We can extend the illustrated behavior to function call sequences of any length: The exception handling mechanism automatically unwinds the call stack (2) until it reaches a function that can catch the exception or it aborts the program.
 As the exception handling system skips functions that can't catch the exception, it destroys the objects defined in the skipped functions, ensuring that the call stack is correct and preventing any memory leaks on the heap.

 Fundamental Data Types As Exceptions